-- Disengage the cruise control, but do not turn it off. - If the cruise control system is already engaged, press the thumbwheel up toward RES/+ and hold it until the vehicle accelerates to the desired speed. and then release the switch.
-To increase the speed in small amounts, press the thumbwheel up toward RES/+ briefly and then release it.
+If the cruise control system is already activated.

+- Press the thumbwheel up toward RES/+ and hold it until the vehicle accelerates to the desired speed, and then release it. - To increase the speed in small amounts, press the thumbwheel up toward RES/+ briefly and then release it.
 Each time this is done, the vehicle goes about 1.6 km/h (1 mph) faster.